• Home

 7. Adding Worth to Your Resume:

-The Dutch Universities offer plethora of English taught programmes and in fact English is the second most spoken language in Netherlands.
-Netherlands is home to world’s most renowned and top rated MBO (middle-level applied education) vocational institutes, HBO (higher professional education) universities and research universities.
-The degrees offered by each type of higher education institute are globally accredited and acclaimed for their quality.
-It is better to short list a number of study programmes you find most interesting and that are related to your previous education.
-Committing to a long term study programme that is entirely different from your previous studied streams will be hard to understand therefore go for the one that enhances your previous set of skills.
-Each study programme has its own certain subject wise minimum grades requirements and merit which can be different from the other, you will pay admission fee for submitting application of each study programme so make sure you meet the eligibility criterion or else your fee will be wasted.
+In fact, English is the second most spoken language in the Netherlands, and the Dutch universities offer a wide variety of English-taught programs.
+The most prestigious and highly rated research institutions, HBO (higher professional education) universities, and MBO (middle-level applied education) vocational institutes are located in the Netherlands.
+Each sort of higher education institution offers degrees that are highly regarded and certified on a global scale.
+It is preferable to create a short list of several study programs that are relevant to your prior education and that you find most intriguing.
+Choosing a long-term study program that is completely different from the ones you have previously studied will make it difficult to understand; instead, choose one that builds on your current skill set.
+Each course of study has its own certain subject wise minimum grades requirements and merit which can be different from the other, you will pay admission fee for submitting application of each study programme so make sure you meet the eligibility criterion or else your fee will be wasted.

 The applicants who are nationals of non-English speaking countries are required to provide English language proficiency test certificate for admission in English taught courses at Dutch Universities.
 For English taught courses, the language requirements are as follows: